turingschool/career-development-curriculum/module_two/outreach_and_networking.md

 [Slides for this session](https://docs.google.com/presentation/d/1wWS8PyV8lNsEIznJ78Kk08IDTHUHApfeVikANJEBvn8/edit?usp=sharing)

+### Facilitator Instructions
+There are facilitator notes throughout this markdown to divide up responsibilities in the session, assuming there are 2 instructors (1 BE and 1 FE) in the session.
+Please read through this markdown ahead of the session, decide who is going to be Facilitator #1 and who will be Facilitator #2, and let Allison know if you have any questions.

 ### Session Structure

 Time: 60 minutes

+**Facilitator #1:** Using Slides #2-10, go through the following:

 * Opening/Hook (5 mins)
 * Intro to Outreach & Networking: Purpose (5 mins)